webpack-contrib/mini-css-extract-plugin/.github/CONTRIBUTING.md

 The **header** is mandatory and the **scope** of the header is optional.

-Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on GitHub as well as in various git tools.
+No line in the commit message should exceed 100 characters!
+This makes the message easier to read on GitHub as well as in various Git tools.

 The footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.